MPX0222/Research-Paper-Space/Readme.md

 > |-------------|------------|--------------------|-------------|
 > | [Github-Page](https://github.com/rucaibox/llmsurvey) | [Arxiv-Page](https://arxiv.org/abs/2303.18223) | [PaperWithCode-Page](https://paperswithcode.com/paper/a-survey-of-large-language-models) | ✔ |
 >
 > ***Summarize** : A Brief and Comprehensive Introduction of Large Language Models, including Application Fields, Evaluations, Training Methods, Shortage, etc. This thesis elaborated the background and timeline of the LLMs comprehensively.
 Some Table and Graphs are used to conclude and demonstrate the detail of these Large Language Models.
 In addition, the thesis explored the training and inference process of the LLMs, showing the relationship and dependency of LLMs and hardwares, such as CPUs and GPUs.
-Application and Related Method of Large Language Models is expressed in a large chapter, including QA-system, In-context Learning Method, LLMs-based Agents, etc.*
+Application and Related Method of Large Language Models is expressed in a large chapter, including QA-system, In-context Learning Method, LLMs-based Agents, etc. For example, this paper provide a total introduction of In-Context Learning and Alignment.*

 ***2. A Survey on LLM-based Autonomous Agents（Renmin University of China）*** :